KuzneY2K/fs-journal/notes/10-vue.md

 Vue does not use controllers.
 It uses single file modules.

 Rule of thumb is not to exceed 150 lines of code.

+Have to use ref() for reactivity. ref() turns into object that has a .value property.